Phacelia fimbriata

-Phacelia fimbriata, commonly known as fringed phacelia, is an annual wildflower native to the Great Smoky Mountains.
-Phacelia fimbriata can grow up to 40 centimeters tall, but can be as low as 10 centimeters.
-The plant's leaves are pubescent and green colored where lower leaves are stalked, and higher leaves in the stem are unstalked and less than one-inch long.
-The inflorescence of a fringed plant contains 5-15 white flowers with 5 round petals on each flower with fringed margins, as well as 5 purple anthers per flower.
-Flowers bloom in the spring, normally around April and May, and soon after blooming they produce a capsule as fruit.
+Phacelia fimbriata, commonly known as fringed phacelia, is a United States annual wildflower native to the Great Smoky Mountains.
+Phacelia frimbriata is known for its white flowers with distinctive fringed petals that bloom during the early spring period, and its preference for rich, moist forests at mid to high elevations.
+The species is most abundant in states surrounding the Appalachian Mountains because of its distinct mesic environments best suited for Phacelia fimbriata.
+Phacelia fimbriata was discovered in 1803 by a French botanist named André Michaux.

+Physical description

+Close-up picture of Phacelia fimbriata.

+Phacelia fimbriata is a herbaceous plant with white flowers and deeply fringed petals, that typically grows up to 15 inches (38cm) tall.
+Phacelia fimbriata typically grows low in height and is clustered in mesic forest understories.
+The leaves are alternate, petiolate, and broadleaf, displaying variable leaf complexity from 2-7 leaflets.
+Leaflet margins can include entire, serrate, dentate, or lobed.
+The leaves are unscented and pinnate.
+The inflorescences of the plant have actinomorphic flowers with five petals, a superior ovary, and parietal placentation.
+The flowers are typically white, though color varies among sister species.
+After pollination, the flowers produce dry capsules that contain seeds.

-Distribution and Habitat
+Distribution and habitat

-Phacelia fimbriata is most frequently found in the Southern Appalachian Region of the U.S. Its native range expands from this region into nearby states including Tennessee, North Carolina, Alabama, Georgia, and Virginia.
+Phacelia fimbriata is most frequently found in the Southern Appalachian Region of the U.S. Its native range expands from this region into nearby states, including Tennessee, North Carolina, Alabama, Georgia, and Virginia.
 This species is concentrated in the Appalachian counties where the environment is most suitable.
 The species grows in nutrient-rich forests across a narrow range of elevation, often higher elevations being favorable.
-Its seeds require cooler temperature and wet habitats for germination making higher elevations in the Great Smoky Mountains National Park an ideal habitat for the species to grow and form large populations.
-In this region Phacelia fimbriata can be found along streams, in moist areas, in Cove Forest, Hardwood Forest, or in moist seepage areas.
+Its seeds require cooler temperatures and wet habitats for germination, making higher elevations in the Great Smoky Mountains National Park an ideal habitat for the species to grow in large populations.
+In this region, Phacelia fimbriata can be found along streams, in moist areas, in Cove Forest, Hardwood Forest, or in moist seepage areas.
 In suitable environments, Phacelia fimbriata can reproduce in very large quantities, forming a vast spring population where thousands of plants cover the forest floor.
-Although the species is native to few regions, it can become locally abundant producing dense patches of reproduction in the habitat.
+Although the species is native to a few regions, it can become locally abundant, producing dense patches of reproduction in the habitat.
 In areas such as the Great Smoky Mountains, the plants often bloom in large masses along trails covering rocks, logs, and the forest floor during peak flowering season.
-This annual pattern reflects its adaptation to moist forest at higher elevations, where conditions support both the germination and developement of large populations.
+This annual pattern reflects its adaptation to moist forests at higher elevations, where conditions support both the germination and development of large populations.